dewloosh/PolyMesh/README copy.md

 # **PolyMesh** - A Python Library for Compound Meshes with Jagged Topology

+> **Warning**
+> This package is under active development and in a **beta stage**.
+Come back later, or star the repo to make sure you don’t miss the first stable release!

 ## **Documentation**

 Click [here](https://PolyMesh.readthedocs.io/en/latest/) to read the documentation.